Virgin Media Ireland: History

 From July 2007, all UPC advertising began bearing a composite logo reading "Chorus NTL – a UPC company".
 On 10 June 2007 UPC announced its takeover of one of the remaining small Irish operators, Clane Cable Systems.
 This gained UPC an extra 2000 customers.
 During late September and early October 2007, Chorus and NTL included a leaflet with their bills explaining that a rebrand would occur on 21 October.
 That did not happen, however, on 30 October 2007, the NTL Ireland and Chorus websites were merged into a single website, although the composite Chorus NTL logo is used on it rather than the UPC logo.
 In November 2007, NTL Business was rebranded UPC Business, making it the first part of the company to officially adopt the UPC name.

 On 29 April 2008 UPC's former Cork Communications cable network, latterly part of Chorus, became the first cable network in Ireland to switch to digital, with the analogue signal (except for the Irish terrestrial channels) switched off.
 On 4 May 2010 UPC began a €3 million spend on rebranding, completing the change from Chorus:NTL to UPC Ireland.
 A high-profile media campaign – fronted by broadcaster Craig Doyle – was planned to run for 3 months.
 It also lit up a number of buildings in Dublin (including Busáras and Boland's Mill), Galway and Cork.
 UPC had received the final approvals to acquire assets from broadband rival Broadworks, which was in liquidation.
 This would give it access to about 6,600 homes in west Dublin and Meath.
 The Competition Authority cleared the deal on 21 April 2010.

 On 3 July 2015 it was announced that UPC Ireland had bought the TV3 Group for €80 million from Doughty Hanson, the deal may also deliver a further €7million should TV3 meet certain performance targets.
 The deal will need regulatory approval by Competition and Consumer Protection Commission as well as a media plurality test by the Department of Communications.

-On 28 August 2015, it was announced that UPC Ireland would be rebranded Virgin Media Ireland.
+On 28 August 2015, it was announced that UPC Ireland would become Virgin Media Ireland, thus dropping the UPC brand and replaced by the Virgin brand.
 The name change took place on 5 October.